 WHAT PAINT COLORS GO WITH ANTIQUE WHITE (for adjoining rooms)?

-While Antique White might be limiting as a cabinet or trim colour, it’s a FABULOUS partner to many colors if you’re creating a palette for your home…
+While Antique White might be limiting as a cabinet or trim color, it’s a FABULOUS partner to many colors if you’re creating a palette for your home…

-Blobs are ONLY approximating the colour families suggested below
+Blobs are ONLY approximating the color families suggested below

 Notice it’s the DEPTH of these colors that make them work better with Antique White.

-- Earth-toned blue-green or green-gray-greige blends (a colour with a neutral base added to calm it down) with an LRV of approx. 55 or lower
+- Earth-toned blue-green or green-gray-greige blends (a color with a neutral base added to calm it down) with an LRV of approx. 55 or lower

 - Cream paint colors that are lighter than Antique White but have similar undertones